Four-manifolds, geometries and knots: The spherical cases

 Therefore if $n\in N$ is nontrivial it has order 2 and $w(n)=-1$.
 In this case Lemma 2.10 gives an exact sequence

 where the left hand homomorphism is multiplication by 2.
 Since $\Pi$ is a free abelian group it must be infinite cyclic.
 Hence $\widetilde P\simeq S^2 $ and $\widetilde P/(Z/2Z)\simeq{RP^2}$.
-The theorem now follows, since any self homotopy equivalence of $RP^2$ is homotopic to the identity (compare Theorem 4.4 of [Wl67]). \end{proof}
+The theorem now follows, since any self homotopy equivalence of $RP^2$ is homotopic to the identity (compare \cite[Theorem 4.4]{[Wl67]}). \end{proof}